azat-co/aws-intermediate/labs/4-codedeploy.md

 ![](../images/github-oauth-token.png)

+Enter the name and select the minimal number of permissions.
+My repo is public so I only have checked the access to `public_repo`, `repo:status` and `repo_deployment` in my GitHub access token's setting.
+You can copy my settings if your repository is public.
 Copy the token.
+You will NOT see it again.
 When the GitHub access token exists, add and verify that it has enough permissions.
-My repo is public so I only have checked the access to `public_repo`, `repo:status` and `repo_deployment` in my GitHub access token's setting.
-You can copy my settings if your repository is public.

 Obviously, if your repository is private, you'll need to give access to CodePipeline via the personal access token setting `repo`.
 See more details about settings (GitHub's OAuth scopes) at [GitHub documentation for OAuth scopes.](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-scopes-for-oauth-apps)

 ![](../images/github-oauth-token-2.png)

 Do you still have the GitHub token?
 Now you need to create a file which will configure the pipeline.
 Here's my example of the CodePipeline structure which is also in the `node-app-pipeline.json`. **Remember, you'll need to replace a few values listed below the JSON**.

+Beware, not to save this file into you code repository because it'll contain the access token.

 ```
 {